BayAreaMetro/Data-Analysis-Projects/aws-lambda-deployments/waze-rss/readme.md

 # Waze Logs by Date

 Document past and present logging of Waze data.

 Data is stored on the Data Lake in the dev schema.

+Check out [this Asana task](https://app.asana.com/0/1204624815133243/1205381229290138) which contains some cleanup tasks that were performed by ehuang on **2023-09-06**.

 ## 2017-01-24 to 2018-05-23